vivekBharati81/OFDM_using_Python/README.md

 # OFDM_using_Python
-In this project, i have explained about OFDM and implemented in python
+In this project, I have explained OFDM and implemented it in Python